kouamdestin/Learn-the-basics-of-Spark-AR-by-creating-your-FanMask-filter/README.md

 > Now let's check that the installation was successful by launching the application.

 4. **Launch the Spark AR Studio software.** Go to the home page of your Windows PC.
 Type (**Spark AR**) in the search bar located at the bottom left of your screen and near the white square made up of four other white squares representing your computer menu.
 You will see the Spark AR icon appear, click on it and wait a few seconds for the application to launch.
-After logging in with either your Facebook or Instagram account, a window will open at least similar, click on "Maybe Later" (new features are added to the software every two weeks, you might have a few things slightly different if you use another version).
+After logging in with either your Facebook or Instagram account, a window will open at least similar, click on "**Maybe Later**" (new features are added to the software every two weeks, you might have a few things slightly different if you use another version).
 We recommend that you come back later and click on the “**Start Tour**” button which will show you already achieved effects and teach you how to build them.

 ![alt text](images/11.PNG)

 > **Note:** If you still encounter some difficulties installing or launching Spark AR, do not hesitate to contact a friend who knows a minimum in new technologies, no need to contact a computer expert.

 ### Introducing the Spark AR Studio interface.
 The Spark AR home screen shows you examples of already completed basic projects that are also tutorials.
-On the  left sidebar of your screen, a section titled "Learn" will take you to learning videos.
-For this tutorial, we will take the option "Create a Project" at the top left of the screen  which allows us to create a new base project, without using a predefined project.
+On the  left side bar of your screen, a section titled "**Learn**" will take you to learning videos.
+For this tutorial, we will take the option "**Create a Project**" at the top left of the screen  which allows us to create a new base project, without using a predefined project.

 ![alt text](images/17.PNG)